ouestdarq/php/README.md

 >
 > This infrastructure, for now, manages `authentication` (whom is who) as well as serves the application's resources through
 > various end-points as a (Json only) `programming application interface` or `API`.
 The `authrization` logic (whom is served what) is left to the `API`.
-> We'll discuss briefly ,later on, the adoption of well crafted components for future use and how to adjust for growth.
+> We'll discuss briefly, later on, the adoption of well crafted components for future use and how to adjust for growth.
 >
 > The `frontend` managment and logic is left to browser-native technologies (i.e. javascript, html, css).
 > Project uses Node as runtime and NPM to deliver packages; most notably `Vite`, `Vue`, and `Sass`;
-> which satisfy most of the frontend needs (at the moment).
-And should deliver a browser-native compiled product (more on that...).
+> which (at the moment) satisfy most of the frontend needs and should deliver a browser-native "compiled" product (more on that...).
 >
 > We'll try to refrain and include as less javascript as possible (or any other language for that matter)
 > and include only the necessary packages within their respective package manager configuration file.